 The more meaningful the content, the easier it is to remember.
 If the content doesn't make sense or isn't relevant enough, learners will have a harder time to learn.
 That's why it's very important to clearly introduce the value of the course in the first few screens.

 Don't just tell students what you are about to teach but also emphasize the need to learn.

 Here are just some principles you can use to improve retention of the material and help learners make meaning out of the material: association, organization, visual metaphors, familiarity, frequency, patterns, and acronyms.

 Active practice or rehearsal enhances retention.
-But there is one type of practice that yields better learning results.
+There is one type of practice specifically that yields better learning results.
 It's called distributed practice, which, in contrast to massed practice, refers to regularly spaced practice exercises.
-Many studies have already confirmed this.
+Many studies have already confirmed its effectiveness.
 In fact, the National Research Council explained that “the so-called spacing effect—that practice sessions spaced in time are superior to massed practices regarding long-term retention—is one of the most reliable phenomena in human experimental psychology.
 The effect is robust and appears to hold for verbal materials of all types as well as for motor skills."

-Distributed or regularly spaced practice is especially beneficial when learning unfamiliar material and during fast presentation rates.
+Distributed or regularly spaced practice is especially beneficial when learning unfamiliar material.
 Whereas distributed practice enables learners to associate with several contexts, massed practice only allows learners to associate with a single context.